 Summary

-"Rules" is a feature within the "Data" Global Tool for admins
+"Rules" is a feature within the "Data Model" Global Tool for admins

-Each Rule is configured on a specific data model (e.g. Company, or Opportunity, etc.), and either locks the data in your chosen fields, or makes it mandatory to have data in them
+Each Rule is configured on a specific data model (e.g. Company or Deal), and either locks the data in your chosen fields, or makes it mandatory to have data in them, or makes records undeletable

 You choose whether each Rule applies to just Users, or also other "actors" (such as Automations).
 You can optionally set conditions (either based on fields or User properties) to define when the Rule is enforced

-You can even write your own custom message to display in Planhat when a User (you or one of your colleagues) encounters locked or mandatory fields
+You can even write your own custom message to display in Planhat when a User (you or one of your colleagues) encounters locked or mandatory fields, or undeletable records

 Who is this article for?